jkljkl1197/DubX-Script/README.md

 IMPORTANT
 ---

-__Updates (Version 03.01.51)__
+__Updates (Version 03.01.60)__

-- Fixed an issue when the incomplete message was sent when pressing enter trying to select an autocomplete option for mentions and emotes
+ - Add ability to see dub vote information whenever hovering over the corresponding vote buttons
+ - Add option to see dub votes on your song as chat notifications
+ - __**NOTE*:__ All downdub vote information is only visible to mods and higher

 -----------------
 Usage